BiltuDas1/RepackInstalledWindows/README.md

 # Repack your currently installed os into install.wim file
-Using this tool you can repack your currently Installed OS (Or you can create a Golden Image)
+Using this tool you can repack your currently Installed OS into your install.wim file.